On this page:

-Nail-Patella syndrome (NPS) is a rare genetic disorder that causes abnormalities of bone, joints, fingernails and kidneys.
-NPS is commonly characterized by absent or under-developed kneecaps and thumbnails.
-It is estimated to occur in one in 50,000 newborns.
+Nail-Patella syndrome (NPS) is a rare genetic disorder that causes abnormalities of bone, joints, fingernails, kidneys, and glaucoma.
+NPS is characterized by absent or under-developed kneecaps and thumbnails.
+It is estimated to occur in 1 in 50,000 newborns.

 - Loss of peripheral (side) vision